-After relocating to the United States Tanja also started facilitating ongoing groups in Boulder, Colorado, then later in the San Francisco Bay Area.
+Tanja has spend almost a decade in the United States, where she facilitated ongoing groups in Boulder, Colorado, then later in the San Francisco Bay Area.

 Workshops and retreats were held in Crestone (in the sacred Sangre de Christo mountains of Colorado) and Mount Shasta, California.